 The Trace tool

-The Trace tool is used to run traces on your network.
-The Trace tool comes with a set of standard traces that can be built on to encompass complex traces.
+The Trace geoprocessing tool is used to run traces on your network and includes a set of standard traces that can be configured to create complex traces.

-The Trace tool relies on the network topology; it reads cached information about features from it instead of from the map.
-By reading cached information, performance is improved during complex traces on large networks.
+The Trace tool relies on the network topology to access cached information about network features.
+By reading cached information from the topology instead of the map, performance is improved during complex traces on large networks.
 Since the Trace tool relies on the network topology, the results of a trace are not guaranteed to be accurate if there are dirty areas or dirty subnetworks in the traceable area.
-The network topology for the traceable area must be validated and the subnetwork updated to ensure it reflects the most recent edits or updates made to the utility network.
+The network topology for the traceable area must be validated and the subnetwork must be updated to ensure it reflects the most recent edits or updates made to the utility network.

 When you run a trace from a script or model, use the Set Trace Locations geoprocessing tool.
 With the tool, you can place your trace locations in either the UN_ feature classes or in a new class at a location you specify.
-If you define a new class and location, then the Trace path to the feature class must be provided.
-This is done using the Starting Points and Barriers parameters on the Trace tool, which are only available through a script or model.
+This is similar to using the Set Trace Locations pane when working within an active map view.
+If you define a new class and location, the Trace path to the feature class must be provided using the Starting Points and Barriers parameters on the Trace tool, only available through a script or model.